 Mixing and mastering are two distinctly different disciplines.
 Even pro music creators and producers usually send their mixed tracks to a mastering engineer for the final touch of wizardry to prepare the music properly for mass production and distribution.
-In short, mastering is an important step to convert your mix into the correct format for vinyl, CD, DVD, radio, TV, or streaming while preserving the original sound.
+In short, mastering is an important step to prepare your mix for the desired medium.
+You can have different mastering for vinyl, CD, DVD, radio, TV, or streaming while preserving the original sound.

 In this article, we’ll go through what is mixing and the essential steps for mixing with mastering in mind in your digital audio workstation (DAW) to ensure it’s in good shape for the final cut.
 Do it right and you’ll avoid costly mastering mistakes.